 Around one in ten women will have high blood pressure in pregnancy.
 For some women this may be a sign of pre-eclampsia, which is usually detected in routine appointments through blood pressure and urine checks.
-We would like to find out if home blood pressure monitoring might help early identification of hypertension (high blood pressure) and pre-eclampsia.
+We would like to find out if home blood pressure monitoring might help early identification of pre-eclampsia.